 The annual allowance provides for the annual increase in an individual's rights under all registered pension schemes to be calculated.
 This is then compared with the annual allowance and any excess charged to income tax at the individual's highest rate of tax.
-For 2015/16 the annual allowance is generally set at £40,000.
+For 2016/17 the annual allowance is generally set at £40,000.
 Any unused annual allowance may be available to carry forward for up to three tax years.
+The annual allowance may be reduced by £1 for every £2 that adjusted income exceeds £150,000.

 The second key control under the regime is the lifetime allowance.
-Although individuals can save as much as they like in registered schemes, when they start to draw benefits the value of their fund is tested against the lifetime allowance and any excess subject to the lifetime allowance charge.
-The lifetime allowance for 2015/16 is $\pounds1.25$ million.
+Although individuals can save as much as they like in registered schemes, when they start to draw benefits the value of their fund is tested against the lifetime allowance and any excess subject to the lifetime allowance for 2016/17 is £2 million.
+Those with savings in excess or likely to exceed £1 million may be able to elect to keep a higher limit.